 The plot of the to be reviewed film tells how Richard Collier (Reeve) a playwright is approached by an old lady at an after-show party in 1972.
 She gives him a pocket watch and then pleads with him to “Come back to me”.
 The story then moves on 8 years, as Collier visits a hotel to help get over his writer’s block.
 He falls in love with a picture of a woman, an actress named Elise McKenna (Seymour) from the early 20th century.
 He discovers she was the old lady who approached him.

 He vows to meet her, removing all items of the present from his room and using self-hypnosis.
-Collier is hopeful he will meet her especially when he sees his signature in the hotel guest book at the time she stayed there… So do ignore the comments involving Superman (1978) going too far back in time to get his girl, and get your tissues handy because it’s going to be a bumpy ride…
+Collier is hopeful he will meet her especially when he sees his signature in the hotel guest book at the time she stayed there.
+So ignore the comments involving his DC superhero, Superman (1978) going too far back in time to get his girl and get your tissues handy because it’s going to be a bumpy ride…

 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 /10